awoldt/gograte/README.md

 go run main.go init
 ```

+### `diff`

+The `diff` command compares the schemas of the source and target databases and highlights the differences.
+It identifies new tables, deleted tables, and column changes within existing tables.
+Unlike `replace`, this command is **non-destructive** and only displays the differences.

 ### `replace`

 ⚠️ **Warning**: The `replace` command is **destructive**.
 It will permanently remove all existing data and tables in the target database before recreating the schema.